 You’re at work in the office and you trip over a cable running from one room to another and you injure your wrist, or you work in a restaurant and you slip on water from a leaking ice machine - that’s been broken for weeks.
 Accidents from slips, trips, and falls are the most common workplace accident, costing companies thousands to millions in compensation.
 What happens when accidents like these happen in the workplace?
 Who is responsible for safety in the workplace in the first instance?

 But for those who work in a traditional office environment or hospitality, restaurant, catering or retail, how do you ensure you’re safe at work and that your employer is taking full responsibility?

 Health and Safety Risk Assessments and Implementation

-When an employer has over five employees, that employer must create a health and safety policy, according to the Health and Safety at Work Act of 1974.
+In the UK, when an employer has over five employees, that employer must create a health and safety policy, according to the Health and Safety at Work Act 1974.
 That policy states that where it’s reasonably possible, employers need to take measures to ensure the health, safety, and welfare of their employees.

 Employers must conduct a risk assessment, and figure out what the risks of the work environment are.
 The risks must be documented along with notes on how the employer will ensure that the work environment is safe.
 So, for a restaurant, for example, providing slip-resistant flooring, slip-resistant mats, slip-resistant shoes, and safe clothing (i.e. clothing that won’t catch fire for chefs) will ensure safety.